zuqer/okta-signin-widget/README2.md

     }
     ```

-- `processCreds :: Function` - Synchronous hook to handle the credentials before they are sent to Okta in the Primary Auth, Password Expiration, and Password Reset flows.
+- `(Function) processCreds` - Synchronous hook to handle the credentials before they are sent to Okta in the Primary Auth, Password Expiration, and Password Reset flows.

     ```javascript
     // Passed a creds object {username, password}